-You’ll come it across it in particular in coding, where developers need to keep meticulous logs of what’s been changed and what version is the current version of the code.
+You’ll come it across it in other areas of your work as well, particularly in coding, where developers need to keep meticulous logs of what’s been changed and what version is the current version of the code.

+In that environment it’s part of project configuration management.
 The main elements of configuration management aren’t that different when we’re talking specifically about documents.

-I honestly thought I already had covered that in the blog – it’s certainly the subject of a chapter in my book, Shortcuts to Success: Project Management in the Real World.
+I honestly thought I already had covered this topic on the blog – it’s certainly the subject of a chapter in my book, Shortcuts to Success: Project Management in the Real World.

 Imagine the hours lost if someone on your team was working from out of date requirements, for example.

 Configuration management has always seemed to me to be a fancy title for something that’s very easy to do.